connojd/extended_apis/tests/README.md

 ## Description
 Most of the testing is done from observing the debug output on the serial console.
-The tests that run in ring-3 are located in tests and the ring-0 tests are kernel modules located in tests/modules.
+The tests that run in ring-3 are located in tests/ and the ring-0 tests are kernel modules located in tests/modules/.

 ## Compilation
 To build the userspace and kernel module tests, run